UWC2-PYTHON/ProgrammingInPython/source/modules/BasicPython.rst

 Deleting
 --------

-You can't actually directly delete values in Python...
+You can't actually directly delete values in Python.

-``del`` only deletes a name (or "unbinds" the name...)
+``del`` only deletes or "unbindes" a name from a value.

 .. code-block:: ipython